Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-Typical work involves editing, correcting and improving other people’s written work.
-This could mean making alterations and adding comments to documents created in Microsoft Word, making changes to blog articles before they’re published, or even providing feedback to other people on documents and essays before they submit them.
+Being an editor could mean making alterations and adding comments to documents created in Microsoft Word.
+You might be making changes to blog articles before they’re published or even providing feedback on papers and essays before they are submitted.

-- Forming partnerships with advertisers and other bloggers.
+- Forming online partnerships with advertisers and other bloggers

 - Constantly looking for the next product or angle that will help you make money from your blog

-- Learning the technical skills required to succeed as a blogger – it’s undeniable that the more technical you are, the easier you will find the process.
+- Learning the technical skills required for a successful blog – it’s undeniable that the more technically-minded you are, the easier you will find the process.